Cloudappl/project-infrastructure/README.md

 ## General info

-Complete guide how to deploy web application on Azure App Services.
+Complete guide how to deploy web application on Localstack using Docker and Terraform.